 Other points to note

-- PPI use is not recommended prior to diagnosis by endoscopy in the latest SIGN guidance, however current hospital protocols often include PPI use for suspected UGIB before endoscopic confirmation.
+- PPI use is not recommended prior to diagnosis by endoscopy in the latest NICE guidance.

 - There is insufficient evidence to use somatostatin or tranexamic acid routinely in UGIB.

-- Patients with an UGIB might need to be admitted to a high-dependency unit or intensive care unit.
-This decision should be clinical and used in conjunction with the Rockall score.
+- Patients with a UGIB might need to be admitted to a high-dependency unit or intensive care unit.
+This decision should be clinical and used in conjunction with the Rockall Score.

-- Some hospitals have beds specifically for patients with an UGIB.
+- Some hospitals have beds specifically for patients with UGIB.
 Evidence suggests that patients with UGIB should be assessed and managed in dedicated units, as their outcome is improved.
+Emergency endoscopy shoujld be available 24 hours a day in such units .

 - Note that patients with liver disease are a special case and have separate guidelines for management.